 Essential tremor is the most common type of movement disorder and most often affects the dominant hand.
+Essential tremor is estimated to affect up to 4 percent of Canadian adults, with an increase in severity and prevalence with age.
 As the tremor gets worse, it can negatively impact quality of life, limiting a person’s ability to perform daily activities such as eating, writing, walking, and self-care.

 The first treatment available to manage essential tremor is medication, but about 50 percent of people do not respond well to medication or are unable to tolerate the side effects.
 The only other available treatment is neurosurgery (brain surgery), but the standard surgical treatments available are invasive procedures that involve opening the skull.